© 2017 Borough of Poole Environmental Development Team, Unit 1 Newfields Business Park, 2 Stinsford Road, Poole BH17 0NF. All rights reserved.

 It is a Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and RAMSAR site.

 It is one of the best places to enjoy the wildlife of Poole Harbour.
 The saltmarsh and intertidal mudflats are a haven for wetland birds, many of which feed on the rich invertebrate life of Poole Harbour's mud.

 Species found here include the black-tailed godwit, little egret, redshank, kingfisher, oystercatcher, curlew, avocet, teal, wigeon, red-breasted merganser, spoonbill; bass, mullet, flounder, corkwing wrasse, gobies, clams and cockles; more than 80 species of marine invertebrates including king ragworm; woodland ground flora, saltmarsh plants and grassland with orchids.

 The area north of the railway line is a bird sensitive area, due to its use by internationally significant numbers of feeding and roosting birds.

 Further site information is available at Dorset Wildlife Trust

-The main entrances to Arrowsmith Coppice are now marked by site name boards and information panels, describing the history, wildlife and future of this wildlife area.
+In May the main entrances to Arrowsmith Coppice were marked by site name boards and information panels, describing the history, wildlife and future of this wildlife area.
 One set of signs may be easily seen by the side of Gravel Hill.

 The information panels were designed by local artist Maria Burns.